patschi/parsedmarc-dockerized/README.md

 ### What's happening then?

-1. First, the all containers of the stack are created and started.
-Please notice that this might take a while, as several containers have dependencies on others being in a healthy state (meaning that the service must be fully operating).
+1. First, containers of the stack are created and started.
+This might take a while, as several containers have dependencies on others being in a healthy state (meaning that its service must be fully started).
 2. During the startup of the `parsedmarc-init` container, all required steps and preparations are being taken care of - like generating a self-signed certificate for the included `nginx` webserver.
 3. Once the Kibana container - where you can view the dashboards - is started up, the corresponding parsedmarc dashboards are automatically imported into Kibana by the `parsedmarc-init` container.
 4. After some while, when everything is up and running, you can then access Kibana and its dashboards under the shipped reverse proxy at `https://HOST_IP:9999`.
 (Make sure to use HTTPS!)